ramapriyan912001/tp/docs/UserGuide.md

 **Command Line Interface (CLI)** | The Command Line Interface, or CLI for short, is the user interface on which AWE is based.
 This means that most of AWE's functionality is unlocked by the typing of inputs by the user, rather than the clicking of a mouse or the selection of options via a menu.
 **Graphical User Interface (GUI)** | The Graphical User Interface, or GUI for short, is a user interface which supports all of its features through the clicking of a mouse or the selection of options via a menu.
 It does not require users to type in commands.
 **Command** | Commands are the user inputs that trigger the specific features of the app.
 Commands are often denoted in highlighted letters.
 For instance, to create a group, the `creategroup` command is utilised.
 **Parameter** | A Parameter refers to a specific detail required for a command.
-For instance, adding a person within an app would require a details such as the person's name.
+For instance, adding a contact within an app would require a details such as the contact's name.
 In this case, the name is a parameter of this command.
 Parameters are often denoted in the guide in highlighted uppercase letters, for eg. `NAME`.

 ### 1.2 Format of commands
 If you wish to jump straight into using our features, refer to Section 5 for the summary of commands.